 When you are filling out your T2 Corporate Income Tax form, one of the first things you have to do is tick a box which indicates what type of Canadian corporation the corporation was at the end of the tax year.

-The Canadian-controlled private corporation is the box you want to tick; it’s the type of corporation that gets the best corporate tax deal.
+The Canadian-controlled private corporation is the box you want to be able to tick; it’s the type of corporation that gets the best corporate tax deal.

 Corporate Tax Advantages to Being a Canadian-Controlled Private Corporation